Possible

 a good buy.

-do a HPI check on the vehicle, because of the
+a HPI check on the vehicle, because of the nature

 and so on.
 So just to be on the safe side get